kitschpatrol/yanki-obsidian/README.md

 ### I'm getting a mysterious `TypeError` when I sync

-Yanki requires Obsidian 1.6.5 or newer — including the installer version, which, confoundingly, can differ from the app version.
+The current Yanki release supports Obsidian 1.9.12 or newer, including the installer version, which can differ from the app version.

 Obsidian's in-app updates don't update its underlying Electron, Chromium, and V8 components.
 If you originally installed an older version of Obsidian, these components may lack functions Yanki needs, causing errors even when the app appears up to date.

-To check your installer version, run `Show debug info` from Obsidian's command palette.
-If it's older than 1.6.5, follow Obsidian's [installer update instructions](https://obsidian.md/help/updates#Installer+updates) and try to sync again.
+To check your app and installer versions, open **Settings → General**, or run `Show debug info` from Obsidian's command palette.
+If your installer is older than 1.9.12, follow Obsidian's [installer update instructions](https://obsidian.md/help/updates#Installer+updates) and try to sync again.

 ## Privacy and security